SeunginLyu/seungin-lyu/_posts/2018-09-15-thoughts-on-forgot-your-password-by-aram-bartholl.md

 I love the fact that this piece naturally leads to a series of interesting questions to think about.

 * "Are my passwords in these books?"
-(And the fact that you won't get an answer to this question by typing your passwords into a magic search bar but actually need to put some efforts of turning the pages is mind-blowing when everything is searchable with Google and Ctrl-F these days)
+(And the fact that you won't get an answer to this question by typing your passwords into a magic search bar but actually need to put some efforts to turn the pages is mind-blowing when everything is searchable with Google and Ctrl-F these days)
 * "Do people put their names or the names of their beloved people in passwords?"
 * "What do passwords mean to different people?
 Are they just random sequences of random words?
 Or do they bear a significant in our lives?"